xfiveco/generator-xh/README.md

 XH Generator allows you to generate projects based on provided configuration.
 If the `yo-rc.json` file is present in project root folder, you will be prompted to type new name for the project and the rest will be scaffolded automatically.

-With `--config` or `-c` option you can provide a path to your custom configuration file:
+Use `--config` option to provide a path to your custom configuration file (if you're storing the file in your home directory, use non-default name for it, ie. .yo-config.json - otherwise Yeoman will change the project directory to your home dir):

 ```
-yo xh --config ~/your-xh-config.json
+yo xh --config ~/.yo-config.json
 ```

 Example of valid configuration file: